-Yet questions about the cloud still remain?
+Yet questions about the cloud still remain.
 Can it really deliver a boost in productivity?
 Is it easy to leverage in the right way?
 Will an upgrade in Internet connection speeds be required?
 Will that negate any cost savings?
 CMIT Solutions understands that the cloud is not a one-size-fits-all solution—and in many cases, it doesn’t fit at all.

-- Acknowledge that hybrid solutions might make the most sense.
+1) Acknowledge that hybrid solutions might make the most sense.
 For businesses that have adopted the cloud, a mix of remote and local infrastructure might make access to the information you need seamless, whether you’re on your PC, laptop, smartphone, or tablet.

-- Understand that, in some cases, the cloud can help you save money.
+2) Understand that, in some cases, the cloud can help you save money.
 In the software realm, cloud offerings, or Software as a Service (SaaS), can often have the most immediate impact on a business.
 Need to run expensive packages like Microsoft Office or Adobe Creative Suite?
 Instead of paying hefty up-front costs, being stuck with only a few licenses, and losing valuable time to the lengthy installation and update process, services like Office 365 and Creative Cloud can afford you increased levels of productivity by providing up to five licenses for separate devices—and even potentially lower your monthly or annual costs.

-- Whether you migrate to the cloud or stick with local infrastructure, the day-to-day IT worries and security of your data and systems is best left to a professional.
+4) Whether you migrate to the cloud or stick with local infrastructure, the day-to-day IT worries and security of your data and systems are best left to a professional.
 If you do decide to explore cloud options, ensure you work with competent, trustworthy IT service providers who are committed to the security of your information and provide you with end-to-end support.
 Cloud services deployed in a secure and integrated way by trusted IT professionals who understand your specific business needs can deliver more mobility, faster scalability, heightened security, and a better return on investment to your company.